grungert/extraction_agents/plan.md

     def _create_validation_model(self, model_class):
         """Create a validation model that extends the original model."""
-        # Dynamically create a model with ValidationConfidence and corrections_made
+        # Dynamically create a model with ValidationConfidence and CorrectionsMade

     def _create_validation_messages(self):
         """Create example messages for validation."""